Azure and Linux

 If you are familiar with the various features of Amazon's AWS, you can examine the Azure vs AWS definition mapping document.

 Microsoft Azure resources are distributed across multiple geographical regions around the world.
 A "region" represents multiple data centers in a single geographical area.
-Azure currently (as of November 2017) has 36 regions generally available around the world with an additional 6 regions announced.
+Azure currently (as of August 2018) has 42 regions generally available around the world with an additional 12 regions announced - more global regions than any other cloud provider.
 An updated list of existing and newly announced regions can be found in the following page:

 Azure announced an industry leading single instance virtual machine Service Level Agreement of 99.9% provided you deploy the VM with premium storage for all disks.
 In order for your deployment to qualify for the standard 99.95% VM Service Level Agreement, you still need to deploy two or more VMs running your workload inside of an availability set.
 An availability set ensures that your VMs are distributed across multiple fault domains in the Azure data centers as well as deployed onto hosts with different maintenance windows.
 The full Azure SLA explains the guaranteed availability of Azure as a whole.

 Azure Virtual Machines & Instances

 If your preferred Linux distro of choice is not currently present in the gallery, you can "Bring your own Linux" VM by creating and uploading a Linux VHD in Azure.

 Azure virtual machines allow you to deploy a wide range of computing solutions in an agile way.
 You can deploy virtually any workload and any language on nearly any operating system - Windows, Linux, or a custom created one from any one of the growing list of partners.
 Still don't see what you are looking for?
 Don't worry - you can also bring your own images from on-premises.